Delaware Ignition Interlock Program

 - The offender’s driver’s license and/or privilege is not revoked for another violation prohibiting the issuance of an IID license.

 - You must have a favorable Character Background Review by the Division of Motor Vehicles.

 Any person who wishes to volunteer for the IID under this program will have their license revoked for an additional period of 2 months upon issuance of the IID license and participation in the IID program.
 Prior to reinstatement, the Division must have received a satisfactory program completion.
-The driver must pay a reinstatement fee in the amount of $143.75 to the Division at the time of reinstatement.
+The driver must pay a reinstatement fee to the Division at the time of reinstatement.
 The Division will then authorize the removal of the IID.